moeko7/atomikmaker-starter-kit/docs/README.md

 ## Typography

-For typography styling, you have access to some css variables and class.<br />
+For typography styling, you have access to some css variables and classes.<br />
-For most text element, **please use the css text class** to harmonize the style of all text in the platform.<br />
+For most text element, **please use the css class** `text` to harmonize the style of all text in the platform.<br />

 > **Information**: By default, 1rem is set to 10px to simplify rem/em calculation.
 On the body element, the font-size is set to 1.6rem (16px) and all text tag (p,li,h1,h2,h3,...) font-size are set to `inherit`.